Ahmedsaed/100-days-of-code/README.md

 **Thoughts:**
 **Link to Work:**
 -->

 ### Day 14: February 8, 2022
 **Progress:**
 - Enrolled in Google UX Design course 1 (on Coursera)
 - Enrolled in Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization (on Coursera)
 - Solved 2015/Day 5 in AOC

 **Thoughts:** Well, I applied for a financial aid for the mentioned courses and got approved.
 Very excited to complete these courses

 ### Day 13: February 7, 2022
 **Thoughts:** I didn't achieve a lot of progress in this day.
-I kinda took a break.
+I kinda took it as a break.
 (I did code for at least 1 hour for the challenge)

 ### Day 12: February 6, 2022
 **Progress:**